 if your contributions to a money purchase (defined contribution) scheme do not exceed the MPAA, your pension savings will be tested against the normal £40,000 annual allowance figure, or

-if your contributions to a money purchase (defined contribution) scheme do exceed the MPAA, your annual allowance charge will be based on any money purchase (defined contribution) savings for the year in excess of the MPAA, plus the value of any defined benefit savings in excess of the alternative allowance figure shown above.
+if your contributions to a money purchase (defined contribution) scheme do exceed the MPAA, your annual allowance charge will be based on any money purchase (defined contribution) savings for the year over the MPAA, plus the value of any defined benefit savings in excess of the alternative allowance figure shown above.
 It will not be possible to carry forward any unused money purchase (defined contribution) annual allowance to offset against the MPAA.

 Transitional rules applied for the year 2015/16: